 P = r * θ, where the central angle

 θ = 2 * arccos [(r - h) / r]

 What about the area, then?
-You can use the formula for the circle segment area:
+You can use the segment area calculator or directly the formula for the circle segment area:

 A = r² * (θ - sin(θ)) / 2